 Tip 2: Change what you're doing

 If you're expecting or have an infant, you may want to mimic things you'll do with the baby - pacing and bouncing the baby, changing a diaper, rocking in your chair.
-Changing your focus is especially helpful in teaching your pup that the behavior remains the same whether or not your full focus is on them - you can do that by chatting with a family member, doing household chores, prepping dinner, or anything else!
+Changing your focus is especially helpful in teaching your dog that the behavior remains the same whether or not your full focus is on your pup - you can do that by chatting with a family member, doing household chores, prepping dinner, or anything else!

 Remember to treat your dog with high-value treats and often.
 Be sure to reinforce your dog with enough frequency that your dog is still in the game, and keep the session short enough to avoid frustration.